Five Healthy Habits to Work Into Your Routine in 2019

 Instead of making impossible New Year’s resolutions that deprive us of what we want (just to crave it even more), we’ve set our sights on realistic habits that we can incorporate into our lives over the course of the year.
-Scroll down to see five of our resolutions that we’re working into our daily routines to ensure that 2018 is our healthiest and happiest year yet.
+Because, let’s be honest, those “no sugar for 2 weeks straight” goals usually score us a date with a tub of ice cream and a few candy wrappers a few days later.
+To help you reach your health goals sans the drastic diet changes, we’ve listed five slow and steady resolutions to incorporate into your life to ensure 2019 is your healthiest and happiest year yet.

 1. Eat more plants